The Compliance Officer's EU AI Act Survival Guide

 "How do I get engineering teams to cooperate?"

 Frame it as risk management, not bureaucracy.
-Engineering teams respond to concrete requirements with clear deliverables.
-Provide them with structured templates (not open-ended requests), integrate documentation into their existing workflows, and make the business case clear: non-compliance means fines up to 3% of global turnover and potential market access restrictions.
+Engineers respond well to concrete requirements with clear deliverables.
+Give them structured templates (not open-ended requests) and integrate documentation into their existing workflows.
+If they push back, the business case is straightforward: non-compliance means fines up to 3% of global turnover and potential market access restrictions.

 "What if we can't classify a system clearly?"

 When in doubt, classify conservatively (higher risk) and document your reasoning.
-You can always reclassify downward with evidence.
-The alternative — classifying too low and being found non-compliant — is far more costly.
+You can always reclassify downward later with evidence.
+Classifying too low and being found non-compliant is far more costly.

 "How do we handle legacy AI systems?"

-Legacy systems that are already on the market before August 2026 are still subject to the regulation if they are significantly modified after that date.
-However, legacy high-risk systems that are safety components of products (Pathway A) have until August 2027.
-Regardless, we recommend beginning compliance work on all systems now — legacy systems often have the largest documentation gaps.
+Legacy systems already on the market before August 2026 are still subject to the regulation if they are significantly modified after that date.
+Legacy high-risk systems that are safety components of products (Pathway A) have until August 2027.
+Either way, we recommend starting compliance work on all systems now.
+Legacy systems tend to have the largest documentation gaps.

 "What resources should I request from management?"

-At minimum: dedicated compliance staff time, budget for tooling (like Haffa.ai), access to engineering teams for documentation, legal support for classification decisions, and executive sponsorship for cross-functional governance.
+At minimum, you need dedicated compliance staff time, budget for tooling (something like Haffa.ai or equivalent), access to engineering teams for documentation, legal support for classification decisions, and executive sponsorship to make the cross-functional governance actually work.

 Your 90-Day Quick-Start Plan

-If you are starting from zero, here is a 90-day plan to establish foundational compliance:
+If you are starting from zero, here is a realistic 90-day plan:

-• Days 1-30: Complete AI inventory and initial risk classification for all systems
+Days 1-30: Complete your AI inventory and initial risk classification for all systems.

-• Days 31-60: Conduct gap analysis for high-risk systems; establish governance structure and assign owners
+Days 31-60: Run the gap analysis for high-risk systems.
+Establish your governance structure and assign owners.

-• Days 61-90: Begin Annex IV documentation for highest-priority systems; implement AI literacy training; set up compliance dashboard
+Days 61-90: Begin Annex IV documentation for your highest-priority systems.
+Roll out AI literacy training.
+Set up a compliance dashboard so you can track progress.